taddison/tjaddison.com/_posts/2018/2018-03-21-Pattern-SQL-Server-as-a-shared-cache-for-expensive-stored-procedures.md

 ```

 ## Tradeoffs and design decisions
-Adding caching in the database is fairly straightforward in theory - we store a copy of the results somewhere and re-use them if they are available (our prototypes looked very similar to the approach outlined by [this post from 2013](https://www.brentozar.com/archive/2013/12/how-to-cache-stored-procedure-results/)).
+Adding caching in the database is fairly straightforward in theory - we store a copy of the results somewhere and re-use them if they are available (our early prototypes looked very similar to the approach outlined by [this post from 2013](https://www.brentozar.com/archive/2013/12/how-to-cache-stored-procedure-results/)).
 Some of the reason's that the caching solution deviated from the simple approach are documented below.

 > Some of these are specific to the environment the solution is being deployed in, and others are driven by the specific workload we were optimising for.
 Evaluate your own needs carefully before deploying some or all of this solution into production.